fit-r2lab/rhubarbe/README.md

     rhubarbe save 10

 # Purpose

 This is a tentative rewriting of the `omf6 load` and other similar commands, in python3 using `asyncio`.
-This results in a single-thread, yet reactive, solution.
+This results in a very efficient, single-thread, yet asynchroneous solution.
 The following features are currently available:

-* `rhubarbe load` : parallel loading of an image, much like `omf6 load`
+* `rhubarbe load` : parallel loading of an image, much like `omf6 load`.
+Two display modes are supported:
-  * Two modes are supported, with the `-c` option running on top of curses to show individual progress for each node
+  * with the `-c` option running on top of curses to show individual progress for each node
+  * otherwise, display is suitable to be redirected in a terminal with a global progressbar - much like `omf6 load`, or to a file.

-  * 'nextboot' symlinks (that tell a node to boot onto the frisbee image) are reliably removed in all cases, even if program crashes or is interrupted
+  In any case, 'nextboot' symlinks (that tell `pxelinux` that a node to boot onto the frisbee image) are reliably removed in all cases, even if program crashes or is interrupted.
 * `rhubarbe save` : image saving, much like `omf6 save`
 * `rhubarbe wait` : waiting for all nodes to be available (i.e. to be connectable via ssh)